Why interference phenomena do not capture the essence of quantum theory: Discussion

 Note that this response explicitly {\em concedes} that the inference from the TRAP phenomenology to the failure of a local causal explanation is not logically sound, but is rather only a plausibility argument.
 Nonetheless, an ad hoc explanation is indeed an implausible one.
 Therefore, if our proposed account of the TRAP phenomenology consisted of nothing more than to posit a ghostly influence of the sort just described, then it would be appropriate to criticize it as ad hoc and thus implausible.
 It is therefore worthwhile for us to explicitly respond to this potential criticism.

 To see why the toy field theory is {\em not} an ad hoc explanation, one must consider its origin.
 It arose as a natural application of the ideas of Ref.~\cite{Spekkens2007} to quantum interference phenomena.\footnote{The basics of the toy field theory and its implications for the interpretation of interference phenomena were worked out in 2005.} As we noted above, what is critical to achieving a local causal explanation is the fact that the counterpart of the vacuum quantum state in the toy field theory is a probability distribution with support on many different physical states.
 But this fact is an unavoidable consequence of the epistemic restriction, since the latter dictates that {\em every} pure quantum state has such a probability distribution as its counterpart.
 In other words, the possibility of sending information through a mode which in the quantum account is described by the vacuum quantum state is an {\em inevitable} consequence of the epistemic restriction.
 Given that toy theories based on an epistemic restriction of this type can also reproduce a long list of phenomena that are conventionally regarded as uniquely quantum (see, e.g., Table II of Ref.~\cite{Spekkens2016}), it follows that the epistemic restriction underlying the toy field theory has much more to recommend it than the fact that the toy field theory can reproduce the TRAP phenomenology of quantum interference.
-Recalling the definition of an ad hoc explanation which we presented above---having nothing to recommend it except the evidence that it is specifically designed to explain---it is clear that the toy field theory explanation of interference phenomena is not ad hoc.
+Recalling the definition of an ad hoc explanation which we presented above---having nothing to recommend it except the evidence that it is specifically designed to explain---it is clear that the toy field theory explanation of interference phenomena is not ad hoc. \footnote{Another fact worth mentioning regarding the charge of {\em ad hocness} for the toy field theory's treatment of the quantum vacuum state is that there are many phenomena in quantum electrodynamics that suggest that the quantum vacuum ought not to be conceptualized as empty, but rather as containing ``fluctuations''.
+Some researchers who sought to formalize this idea engaged in a research program~\cite{SED,marshall1963random,marshall_1965,quantumdice} that took as its starting point that the quantum vacuum state should be modelled as a probability distribution over classical field configurations.
+Consequently, the set of phenomena that motivate this research program also serve to motivate the manner in which the quantum vacuum state is modelled in the toy field theory.\blk} \blk